nosana-ci/docs.nosana.io/docs/programs/jobs.md

 | `state`                     | `u8`                        | `1`     | `104`   | n/a                                                                                               |
 | `time`                      | `i64`                       | `16`    | `105`   | n/a                                                                                               |

-::: details Discriminator
+::: details Anchor Account Discriminator

-The Run Account's 8 byte discriminator is:
+The first 8 bytes, also known as Anchor's 8 byte discriminator, for the Run Account are **`c2a96ee6eb0be116`**, which can also be expressed in byte array:

 ```json
 [